ruforavishnu/Delta-Deer/readme.md

 1. Still figuring out the scan line polygon fill algorithm.
 2. Found out how to find intersection of 2 line segments and writing a function for that purpose.

+Commit#19
+Time spent: 15 mins

+1. Found out the intersection point of the scanline and an edge of the polygon.
+Now just need to find the intersection pairs and sort it and we are done.